thomasboyt/ember-firebase-adapter/README.md

 Now, when you load a post, its comments will be loaded with it.
 Note that when you add or update a comment on a post, when you commit, Ember will actually save the *Post* resource back to the server.

-But what if you want *relational associations*?
+But what if you want *relational* associations?
 I haven't tested it, yet, so I can't document it, but *theoretically* these should work like regular relational associations in Ember Data - if the post resource had a `comments` attribute that contained an array of post ids, the adapter *should* look for them within `http://myfirebase.firebaseio.com/comments/<comment id>`.

+### Other Tips

+You can access the Firebase object with `App.store.fb`, if you want to add your own hooks (for example, to [handle presence](https://www.firebase.com/docs/managing-presence.html) or [check authentication](https://www.firebase.com/docs/security-quickstart.html).

+[Priorities](https://www.firebase.com/docs/ordered-data.html) aren't implemented, since I haven't figured out a clear way to use them in Ember.
+If you have any recommendations, feel free to open an issue.

 ## Implemented